pnp/powershell/documentation/Remove-PnPField.md

 ```

 ### -Identity
-The field object or name to remove
+The field object or name to remove.

 ```yaml
 Type: FieldPipeBind